ToposInstitute/RelationalThinking-Book/_sources/chp2-dwd.md

 Dynamical systems and directed graphs are a useful framework for modeling the world around us.
 Indeed, they are a close match for how humans tend to conceptualize things -- in terms of **cause and effect**, in terms of events which play out over time, and in terms of systems influencing one another!

 Cause and effect is just one way of looking at the world.
 And not all systems are best understood in this sense.
-There are systems that maintain a kind of equilibrium by satsifying simultaneous constraints.
-In the coming chapters we will develop to a more *relational* view, a subtle and versatile way of working with graphs having an emphasis on constraints and filters instead of step-by-step procedures.
+There are systems that maintain **a kind of equilibrium** by satsifying simultaneous constraints.
+In the coming chapters we will develop this *relational* view, a subtle and versatile way of working with graphs having an emphasis on constraints and filters instead of step-by-step procedures.

 [^1]: In fact, in AlgebraicJulia we use an extended, richer abstraction called a `directed wiring diagram' which generalises directed graphs.
 Directed wiring diagrams have richer capabilities, including nested modelling.
 Interested readers are referred to  "Rupel, Dylan, and David I. Spivak.
 "The operad of temporal wiring diagrams: formalizing a graphical language for discrete-time processes." arXiv preprint arXiv:1307.6894 (2013)."